-ral correlation, although in the real world this is unlikely.
+trates the extreme case in which the sequences are entirely random without any temporal correlation, although in the real world this is unlikely.
 In the brain, some synaptic changes may take place before reverse replay [21, 29], which could tailor the neural networks for specific task structures.
 In summary, the training (or pre-wiring) for reverse replay in the brain could be significantly easier than in our experiment by taking advantage of more specific temporal structure.
 Nevertheless, our results show that the RNN is powerful enough for a fairly general case.

-To demonstrate the overall performance of reverse replay, we trained two RNNs with exactly the same procedures, testing them with random sequences at different lengths, and calculating the averaged mean square errors over 200 samples for each length.
+To demonstrate the overall performance of reverse replay, we trained 2 RNNs with exactly the same procedures, testing them with random sequences at different lengths, and calculating the averaged mean square errors over 200 samples for each length.
 When calculating the errors we only consider at most the last 6 steps in the original experiences.
 Figure 4.10 shows the averaged errors for the 2 RNNs.
 For both RNNs the replay errors are bounded around 0.1, which confirms the performance of long sequences shown in figure 4.9.

 The fundamental difference between RNNs for forward and backward replay is that experiences are stored in synaptic weights for forward replay, but in neural activity alone for reverse replay.
 On the one hand, forward replay needs longer time to learn because of the required synaptic change, but this brings the benefit that once learned, the sequence can be recalled in a later time as long as the synaptic weights are not altered.
-On the other hand, reverse replay without synaptic change is fast, at the cost of being more vulnerable to interference - any alternation of the neural activity may affect the reverse replay.
+On the other hand, reverse replay without synaptic change is fast, at the price that it is more vulnerable to interference - any alternation of the neural activity may affect the reverse replay.
 This trade-off between time and stability implies their different functional roles, which is worth further investigation.

-Based on our simulation results, we predict that reverse replay does not require synaptic change.
+Based on our simulation results, we predict that reverse replay doesn't require synaptic change.
 This prediction is experimentally testable through injection of NMDA blockers, which obstruct synaptic change, before testing trials or before training.
-In our prediction, the injections before testing trials will not affect reverse replay, but the injection before initial training in a new environment may disrupt it.
+In our prediction, the injections before testing trials will not affect reverse replay, but the injection